I will praise you every day; yes, I will praise you forever.

 Praise Him because when we look for Him, we will see Him.
 And the more we see Him, the more we will look for Him.

-Linking up with: #DreamTogether, #Moments of Hope, #glimpsesofHisbeauty, Purposeful Faith, #TellHisStory, Coffee for Your Heart, Writer Wednesday, Porch Stories, Grace Moments, Rich Faith Rising, #ChasingCommunity, #FaithonFire, #HeartEncouragement, Faith 'n Friends, #FreshMarketFriday, Grace & Truth
+Linking up with: #Moments of Hope, #glimpsesofHisbeauty, Purposeful Faith, #TellHisStory, From Messes to Messages, Coffee for Your Heart, Recharge Wednesday, Writer Wednesday, Porch Stories, Grace Moments, Rich Faith Rising, #ChasingCommunity, #FaithonFire, #HeartEncouragement, Faith 'n Friends, #FreshMarketFriday, Grace & Truth